africanmoose/digitalgarden/src/site/notes/4x - Reading/41 Books/41.02 Book reviews/The Productivity Project - Accomplishing More by Managing Your Time, Attention, and Energy - Chris Bailey.md

 ---
-{"dg-publish":true,"permalink":"/4x - Reading/41 Books/41.02 Book reviews/The Productivity Project - Accomplishing More by Managing Your Time, Attention, and Energy - Chris Bailey/","title":"The Productivity Project - Accomplishing More by Managing Your Time, Attention, and Energy - Christ Bailey","noteIcon":""}
+{"dg-publish":true,"permalink":"/4x - Reading/41 Books/41.02 Book reviews/The Productivity Project - Accomplishing More by Managing Your Time, Attention, and Energy - Chris Bailey/","title":"The Productivity Project - Accomplishing More by Managing Your Time, Attention, and Energy - Chris Bailey","noteIcon":""}
 ---

 ![The Productivity Project - cover.jpg](/img/user/4x%20-%20Reading/41%20Books/41.02%20Book%20reviews/The%20Productivity%20Project%20-%20cover.jpg)